aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/chartdatalabelcollection/_index.md

 ```

 Allows to specify whether values from data labels range to be displayed in the data labels of the entire series.
 Default value is  false .

+ **Remarks:**

 Value defined for this property can be overridden for an individual data label with using the [ChartDataLabel.getShowDataLabelsRange()](../../com.aspose.words/chartdatalabel/\#getShowDataLabelsRange) / [ChartDataLabel.setShowDataLabelsRange(boolean)](../../com.aspose.words/chartdatalabel/\#setShowDataLabelsRange-boolean) property.

 **Returns:**
 boolean - The corresponding  boolean  value.